WICG/scroll-to-text-fragment/EXTENSIONS.md

 desirable to be able to link directly to it.
 It is often the case on sites with many images or videos that it could be non-trivial to find the content of interest after navigating.

+## Principles

+To enable links to non-textual content, we need to specify the content to scroll to.
+Here we follow the same principles as with textual content:

+1. Specify the content to scroll to, rather than where the content lies in the structure of the page.
+1. The simplest form of the specifier should work for most content and web pages.
+1. However, additional syntax may be necessary to work for other cases.
+This additional syntax should only be used when necessary and may not be able to specify contrived or manufactured examples, but should extend coverage considerably past the most simple syntax.

 ## Proposed solution